Guilt-less Desserts & Treats for your Family

 - dash Salt

-- 1 Tablespoon Milk (of choice)Instructions
+- 1 Tablespoon Milk of choice

 - Place the dates in a small bowl and cover with the boiling water and the bicarb.